The X-Files (film): Filming

 Carter and Bowman wanted to film in as many different locations as possible to give the film a "grander" feel than had usually been achievable for the television episodes.
 The tighter schedule, with only eight weeks of pre-production and 45 days of principal photography, still caused the production to have less location shooting than planned.
-Los Angeles ended up standing in for Dallas and London (though a shot was done in London with a double), and the ice scenes, initially envisaged for an ice field in Alaska, were moved to Whistler, British Columbia, near the show's regular locations in Vancouver.
+L.A. ended up standing in for Dallas and London (though a shot was done in London with a double).
+The ice scenes, initially envisaged for an ice field in Alaska, were moved to Whistler, near the show's regular locations in Vancouver.
 Principal photography for the film started on June 16, 1997.